clef-men/article_zoo_popl/popl26-response-draft.md

 In `Lemma structeq_spec_abstract`, the use of `val_physeq` is unnecessarily confusing, and we should rephrase it.
 The idea is that on deeply-immutable values (that are hereditarily formed of immutable constructors), the guarantees we get from observing structural or physical equality are exactly the same. `val_physeq` states that the two values must have the same constructors and immediate values at arbitrary depth (otherwise they would be physically and structurally different), and `val_physneq` more conservatively states that if the two values are immediate, then they must be distinct, and if they are (mutable or) immutable-but-generative constructors they must have a different identity.

+> l.732: Technically, it is not correct that if the CAS does not observe
+> Open, it must be Closing since it could also be an Open with
+> a different fd.

+The protocol for this part of the state is that Open transitions to Closing, but never to another Open.
+As our proof shows, the only possible values here are the Open we observed or a Closing.
+(The problem comes from the fact that the Open we observed is *not* necessarily equal to itself, in presence of unsharing.)

 ### Review C

 > Doesn't the restriction to a SC memory model undermine the validity of